onomyprotocol/onomy/docs/testnet/onomy-testnet-docs/setting-up-a-validator.md

 ```
 curl -X POST http://testnet1.onomy.io:8000/ -H  "accept: application/json" -H  "Content-Type: application/json" -d "{  \"address\": \"$ONOMY_VALIDATOR_ADDRESS\",  \"coins\": [    \"100000000nom\"  ]}"
 ```
-This will provide you 100000000nom from the faucet storage.
+This will provide you 100000000nom from the faucet.

 #### Send your validator setup transaction, but make sure your node is fully synced before: